mangrish/java-neo4j-client/README.md

     props.put("random", 213);
     statement3.setParam("props", props);

-    transaction.add(statement3);
+    connection.add(statement3);
-    transaction.commit();
+    connection.commit();
 }
 catch (Neo4jClientException e) // Optionally catch the RuntimeException to rollback.
 {
-    transaction1.rollback();
+    connection1.rollback();
 }

 ```

 This is a more complicated example.
 It shows 2 statements being created and flushed to the database.
-If another transaction
+If another connection
 tried to read the written data at this stage it would not be visible to them (until commit() is called).

 This example also shows how you can insert a whole node just using a Map and placeholder replacement in the query.